PhD Dissertation Project

 Lou Wilson: We all seek Flow.

 A case study of professional TTRPG performers offers an opportunity to capture the forces at work that can inform storytellers, game designers, and theatre educators how to stimulate a lived-story experience.
 I will be focusing on the actual play show Mulligan created for Dropout.tv, Dimension 20, and his role-playing experts podcast Adventuring Academy, as well as his actual play podcast Worlds Beyond Number, with Aabria Iyengar, Erika Ishii, and Lou Wilson, and Dimension 20-affiliated podcast NADDPOD, featuring Brian Murphy, Emily Axford, Jake Hurwitz, and Caldwell Tanner.
 As these expert practitioners have specifically commented on striving to create story-lived experiences in their games, examining their play techniques and the game’s narrative design as a case study will illuminate the factors they feel have contributed most to flow in their games.
+Part of this analysis is discovering what definition of flow may be synonymous with ‘lived-story experiences’, or indeed how theorists in game design may have eliminated flow as an applicable construct for understanding player experience.
+My case study design will draw upon the methodologies of heuristics, phenomenology, and Practice as Research (PaR) to explore the depth of lived experience of this phenomenon.

-Tabletop and live action role-playing games are a theatrical, collaborative, immersive, and improvised storytelling medium focused on the experiences of actors who role-play and narrate their experiences in interaction with a world, plot, and non-player characters combined with game mechanics and rules refereed by the game master (GM).
-‘Affordance’ is a term that refers to the possibilities for action that a game environment provides to players, allowing them to exercise their agency within the game.
-Alternatively, ‘player agency’ itself is a widely used term in game studies to describe the degree of control and freedom a player has to influence the game world and its narrative.
-Essentially, TTRPGs bridge the limited affordance that mechanical simulation makes available through digital games, with the full affordance available through collaborative interaction in live theatre modalities like devising, improvisation, interactive theatre, escape rooms, etc..
-These games have evolved over the decades to centralize story and increasing levels of immersive player agency, a role in entertainment previously held by live theatre—not only for the audience, but for the actors.
+To understand precisely what is happening in those story-lived flow moments, a quadratic theoretical framework is needed from the fields of narratology and ludology, explicated through the lenses of improvisation and flow.
+Tabletop and live-action role-playing games (LARPs) are prime examples of how narratology, ludology, improvisation, and flow intersect in performance.
+Players take on roles within a structured narrative framework (narratology), interact with game mechanics and rules (ludology), and engage in improvisational storytelling to create dynamic and collaborative narratives that, ideally, support a state of flow.
+They are a theatrical, collaborative, immersive, and improvised storytelling medium focused on the experiences of actors who role-play and narrate their experiences in interaction with a world, plot, and non-player characters combined with game mechanics and rules refereed by the game master (GM). […] These games have evolved over the decades to centralize story and increasing levels of immersive player agency, a role in entertainment previously held by live theatre—not only for the audience, but for the actors.
 The most satisfying gameplay moments come when the mechanics and the roleplay seamlessly reinforce each other; when the ‘dice tell a story’, the combat abilities come from character development, and the authorial agency is passed with trust between the players and the game master.
-This collaborative atmosphere comes from an agreement between the players and game master during the game sessions, but it is also an artform in and of itself, requiring development and practice of a unique combination of skills.
+This collaborative atmosphere comes from an agreement between the players and game master during the game sessions, but it is also an artform in and of itself, requiring development and practice of a unique combination of skills. […]

-Statement of Problem/Deficiencies: Improvisation and Flow
+Statement of Problem/Deficiencies: Improvisation and Flow in Narrative Design Practices

-By examining the intersections between theatre and gaming using ludo-narrative theory, researchers can gain insights into the dynamics of storytelling experiences across different forms of interactive and performative media.
-However, ludo-narratology may not fully account for the role of improvisation in shaping emergent narratives and player experiences in dynamic, player-driven environments such as tabletop role-playing games.
+By examining the intersections between theatre and gaming using narrative design theory, researchers can gain insights into the dynamics of storytelling experiences across different forms of interactive and performative media.
+However, narrative design may not fully account for the role of improvisation in shaping emergent narratives and player experiences in dynamic, player-driven environments such as tabletop role-playing games.
 Improvisation introduces a level of spontaneity, unpredictability, and player agency that can significantly influence the narrative trajectory and thematic content of gameplay.
 In TTRPGs, players collaboratively co-create stories through improvisational storytelling, responding to each other's actions, decisions, and contributions in real-time.
 The improvisational process at the table can lead to the emergence of complex, dynamic narratives that may diverge from or subvert the intended narrative structures or thematic motifs embedded within the game system (Sidhu & Carter, 2023).

 There are extensive benefits for game design to consider research from theatre on improvisation, even if that improv happens with a single ‘performer’ in their living room interacting with their Xbox.
 “Despite being undertheorized in writing about digital games in general, improvisation does play a crucial role in video games that invite players to create emergent variations in actions, tactics, strategies, goals, and play styles” (Jagoda, 2020, p.
 253).
 As it stands, ludo-narrative theory often focuses on analyzing the interplay between pre-defined game mechanics and narrative elements, assuming a more deterministic relationship between gameplay and narrative outcomes.
-This perspective may overlook the creative agency and interpretive flexibility afforded to players in improvisational game environments, as well as the ways in which improvisation can shape and redefine the ludic and narrative dimensions of gameplay.
-For example, even though technically my choices are limited by the game’s programming, one of my favorite series are the stealth-based sci-fi Deus Ex games, which allows you to design your character’s abilities to gain multiple creative paths of access to locations far before you are assigned a mission there.
-The amount of immersion and narrative satisfaction that comes from subverting the assumed order of events and solutions to problems is profound, like when the enemies spring an ambush that you completely disarmed and turned into your own a day before you were even supposed to be there: you are a ghost, and their defeat remains a mystery.
-In those moments, I myself feel like I achieved something real and the path I built to get there is mine.
-This type of experience is the intention of the immersive sim(ulation) genre of games, which is specifically intended, like improvisation, to create an emergent narrative beyond what has been explicitly designed by the developer (Brown, 2016).
+This perspective may overlook the creative agency and interpretive flexibility afforded to players in improvisational game environments, as well as the ways in which improvisation can shape and redefine the ludic and narrative dimensions of gameplay. […]

-Therefore, a deficiency in ludo-narrative theory in terms of improvisation may lie in its tendency to underemphasize the dynamic, iterative nature of player-driven storytelling and the ways in which improvisation intersects with, complements, or challenges the established frameworks of game design and narrative structure.
-Addressing this deficiency would require expanding ludo-narrative theory to incorporate a more nuanced understanding of improvisational practices and their implications for the relationship between gameplay and narrative in interactive storytelling contexts.
-I believe that it is the incorporation of improvisation that allows moments of flow and living in the story to occur more reliably.
+My hypothesis is that the incorporation of improvisational techniques during the narrative design process of games have the potential to allow for more reliable experiences of flow and living in the story.
 In addition to a variety of theories about improvisation and narrative improv in particular, I will be drawing extensively upon the long-form model taught by the Upright Citizen’s Brigade (UCB), as many of the Dimension 20 and Adventuring Academy players have spoken in interviews about how that training lent itself directly to creating satisfying stories and moments in the game.
-I am also taking courses at UCB Los Angeles and, as of this writing, am in the third course of five.
+I am also taking courses at UCB Los Angeles taught by a Dimension 20 cast member and, as of this writing, am in the fourth course of five with him.
+Additionally, I am currently taking a masterclass in narrative design from professor Susan Connor at the University of Texas, Austin, through her company The Narrative Department.

 Flow, as coined by psychologist Mihaly Csikszentmihalyi, is a psychological state of optimal experience characterized by intense focus, deep immersion, and optimal performance in an activity (2008).
 I posit that flow is at least a key component in the lived-story experience, if not the feeling itself, and can be used to shed light on the psychological and social mechanisms of the experience.
 As discussed in the literature review, semi-structured improvisation is one of the creative forms that has been studied most closely in terms of flow, as it has the potential to involve each of the features outlined in Csikszentmihalyi’s model: clear goals, immediate feedback, balance between challenge and skill, merged action and awareness, concentration on the present, no worry of failure, self-consciousness disappearing, distorted sense of time, and the activity becoming an end in itself (Csikszentmihalyi, 2008).
 Analyzing ludo-narrative theory through the lens of flow enables a closer look at how these features can either be intentionally built into the design of a game or emerge through gameplay.